-Maya Traditions is always seeking motivated, open minded, creative, and committed volunteers to help us achieve our mission.
+Maya Traditions is always seeking motivated, open-minded, creative, and committed volunteers to help us achieve our mission.
 We host a wide variety of programs with numerous ways to get involved.
-We we ask that volunteers commit to supporting us for at least 3 months and speaking a conversational Spanish is a requirement.
+We ask that volunteers commit to supporting us for at least 3 months.
+Conversational Spanish is a requirement.

 Please contact us if you are interested in supporting us in the following areas:

 - Marketing, Communications, and Social Media